Dancingmader/3D-High-quality-Garment-Dataset/README.md

 ## Citation
-If you use this dataset for your research, please consider citing:
+If you use this dataset for your research, please cite our paper:

 ```
 @article{WANG2021102020,